estebanpw/chromeister/README.md

 This will generate the following items:

 *	Comparison matrix, i.e. a scaled matrix containing the unique and inexact hits
-*	Plot of the comparison with the automatic scoring distance
+*	Plot of the comparison with the automatic scoring distance and grid separating different sequences (chromosomes for instance)
+*	CSV file containing the coordinates of each sequence/chromosome contained within the query and the reference
 *	Events file.
 A text file where each row is a synteny block.
 Note: these events are Large-Scale Genome Rearrangements heuristically determined and classified as {Synteny block, transposition, inversion, ...} - but this is only an informative labelling that only considers coordinates - do not blindly believe in the classification, but rather do your own labelling based on the events.
 *	Guides to be used in an exhaustive GECKO comparison (reduces runtime)